subvisual/subvisual.com/src/posts/2014-05-29-random-and-probably-useless-rubyisms/index.md

 ---
+highlight: false
-path: /37-random-and-probably-useless-rubyisms/
+path: 37-random-and-probably-useless-rubyisms
-title: "Random (and probably useless) Rubyisms"
+title: Random (and probably useless) Rubyisms
+categories:
+  - engineering
 author: miguel-palhas
 date: 2014-05-29
+intro: Having written and read a lot of Ruby code, I occasionally come across some not-so-well-known features.
+Or even just a tiny detail that, as useless as it may be, I still find interesting.
 tags:
   - development
-intro: "Having written and read a lot of Ruby code, I occasionally come across some not-so-well-known features.
-Or even just a tiny detail that, as useless as it may be, I still find interesting."
 ---

 Having written and read a lot of Ruby code, I occasionally come across some not-so-well-known features.
 Or even just a tiny detail that, as useless as it may be, I still find interesting.